-When the Beatles released the first of the three double-disc Anthology sets in November 1995, the idea was to beat the bootleggers at their own game.
-More than any other artist — more than Bob Dylan, more than Pink Floyd, more than Bruce Springsteen — the Beatles’ outtakes, session scraps and tossed-off fragments were hoarded and cherished by collectors.
+When the Beatles released the first of the three double-disc Anthology sets on Nov.
+20, 1995, the idea was to beat the bootleggers at their own game.
+More than any other artist – more than Bob Dylan, more than Pink Floyd, more than Bruce Springsteen – the Beatles' outtakes, session scraps and tossed-off fragments were hoarded and cherished by collectors.

 But unlike so many of those other artists, there wasn't, frankly, too much the Beatles left unreleased.
 Most everything they recorded in the studio was collected on the 12 albums and the singles-sweeping Past Masters set that had been released over the years.
 The handful of quality leftovers had pretty much been bootlegged to death by 1995.

 Still, Anthology posed itself as more than just a vault-clearing project (like Dylan's Bootleg Series).
 By chronologically lining up the band's earliest recordings (a cover of Buddy Holly's "That'll Be the Day" from 1958 when they were still known as the Quarrymen) to the last song they recorded together (fittingly, a remix of "The End"), the three volumes tell the story of the world's biggest pop group – the rise, the fall and everything in between.